Home / Curriculum / Phonics

 • Enthusiastic Approach: Engaging teaching methods that ensures explicit teaching of blending for reading and segmenting for spelling, crucial skills for literacy development.

-• Ongoing Assessment: Regular checks to ensure children are progressing and to identify any need for additional support.
+• Ongoing Assessment: Regular half termly checks to ensure children are progressing, to group according to their stage of development, not age, and to identify any need for additional support.

-• Partnership with Parents: Clear communication about children's progress and guidance on supporting phonics at home, including correct pronunciation of sounds.
+• Partnership with Parents: Clear communication about children's progress and guidance on supporting phonics at home, including correct pronunciation of sounds, practice sheets and videos to support revision of taught sounds.

 Our strategy reflects our ethos by ensuring quality instruction, fostering enthusiasm through consistent and engaging methods, and partnering with parents to support learning.